Maratus griseus: Phenology

-This species is diurnal, mostly solitary, and has a short lifespan of approximately one year.
-Its life cycle starts around austral Spring (December/January) when these spiders hatch and, as with other salticid species, it is possible that the young spiders may stay with their mother until shortly after their first moult.
+This species is diurnal, mostly solitary, and has a lifespan of approximately one year.
+Its life cycle starts around austral spring (December/January) when these spiders hatch and, as with other salticid species, it is possible that the young spiders may stay with their mother until shortly after their first moult.
 However, details about the juvenile phase of this species, which typically occurs between December/January and the end of July, are limited and sightings of these spiders are less common during these times.
 In August, mature males start to appear more prominently, with the females emerging not long after.
 It is at this time that the mating and accompanying mating rituals of this species occur.

-This species is a member of the genus Maratus (Peacock Spiders) which is known for its complex and flamboyant mating rituals.
-Even so, this spider has a rather unique mating behaviour when compared to other members of its genus.
+Members of the Maratus genus are known for their complex and flamboyant mating rituals.
+Even so, this spider has a rather unique mating behaviour compared to other members of its genus.
 This elaborate mating ritual begins when the male spider spots a female and proceeds with a particular mating dance; the male first stops and faces the direction of the female, then lifts his third pair of legs to signal her, raising his abdomen perpendicular to its body while swinging it from side to side.
 Once recognized by the female, he lowers his legs and starts to approach her very cautiously with zig-zag movements, slowly attempting to circle the female while closing the distance.
 His movement is wary, and he faces her at all times as he continues to swing his abdomen from side to side.
 The female at this point may run away, which may happen a few times, but she allows the male to get closer after each subsequent attempt.
 Once the male gets close enough (just a few centimetres from the female), he stops the swinging motion of his abdomen and sets it down while stretching out his front legs.
 Subsequently, he taps the female's legs and carapace gently with his palps and then attempts to climb on top of her to copulate.